Mark-Cooper-Janssen-Vooles/frontend-webdev-guide/readme.md

 ​

 ---
-## JavaScript
+## JavaScript and Frontend Fundamentals
 JavaScript is one of the core technologies of the World Wide Web, alongside HTML and CSS.
 In 2022, 98% of websites use Javascript on the clientside for webpage behavior.

-Notes on understanding javascript fundamentals can be found here:
+Notes on understanding JavaScript and frontend fundamentals can be found here:
 - https://github.com/Mark-Cooper-Janssen-Vooles/javascript